tomtenniscourt/Dad-Joke-Generator/README.md

 Favourites.js

-This file contains the component responsible for rendering the favorites page of the application.
+This file contains the component responsible for rendering the favourites page of the application.
 It displays the saved jokes and provides options to remove, edit, and add new jokes.

 -	The useState hook is imported from React to manage the state of various variables.
 -	The CSS styles from Favourites.css are imported to style the component.